nss-nightclass-projects/exercise-vault/xhr_favorite_places.md

 * favoriteHotel
 * favoriteTouristAttraction

+You should be using an XHR request to get your data displaying on the page.

 ## Technical Requirements
 - You must use [Boostrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) to style your page components.
 - You should apply responsive design to your page (aka your app should be designed to work on small screens)